 Henry Wallace was a man of great talent and achievement.
-As a politician, however, was susceptible to selective blindness or conscience-soothing self-delusion.
+As a politician, however, he was susceptible to selective blindness or conscience-soothing self-delusion.
 In May 1944, he visited the camps of the Kolyma basin – the vast, permafrost-covered northeasternmost island of the Gulag Arkhipelago.
 The title of Robert Conquest’s 1978 book, Kolyma: The Arctic Death Camps, is not a rhetorical exaggeration.
 However, Wallace failed to detect anything amiss at the time of his journey.

 In 1946, Wallace and Owen Lattimore wrote that the Kolyma camps were “a combination TVA and Hudson’s Bay Company.”
 The book attested one experienced torturer as “a very fine man, very efficient, gentle, and understanding with people.”
 Wallace also wrote of the concentration camp commander: “We want for a walk in the taiga… The larch were just putting out their first leaves, and Nikishov gamboled about, enjoying the wonderful air immensely…” And the workers?
 “The Kolyma gold miners are big, husky young men, who came out to the Far East from European Russia.”
 Wallace and Lattimore surely met a group of big, husky young men, only they weren’t gold miners, merely playing the part.